PatrykJutrowski/Modern-JS-tutorial/Part1/lesson 6.04/readme.md

 var
 The var originates from ancient times and is different from the other 2.
-In general, it is not used in modern scripts. var may seem similar to let, as it can declare a variable. https://javascript.info/var
+In general, it is not used in modern scripts. var may seem similar to let, as it can declare a variable. var variables have no block scope, their visibility is scoped to current function, or global, if declared outside function. https://javascript.info/var